apoorvsingh2000/HackNYU/README.md

 ### HackNYU
-Prokect for Hack NYU 2024.
+Project for Hack NYU 2024.